Explore our new Manhattan Loft on Vogue, a Tribeca Temple to Craft

 Chroma I

-Loosely inspired by Ellsworth Kelly’s Spectrum of Colors Arranged by Chance, the 11 rugs of Chroma I study the elusive effect that color has on our aesthetic perceptions.
+Loosely inspired by Ellsworth Kelly’s Spectrum of Colors Arranged by Chance, the 9 rugs of Chroma I designed by Colin King study the elusive effect that color has on our aesthetic perceptions.
 Each minimal, flatwoven design wears stripes like tanlines earned under the summer sun.

 Released